jopetty/Bitwise-Curriculum/Lesson-2/What-is-a-computer.md

 * [Veritasium’s explanation](https://www.youtube.com/watch?v=IcrBqCFLHIY) for how a transistor works - a more in-depth lesson specifically on transistors.

 ## Notes
-<sup>1</sup> - For the official report on the soldier-crab computer, see [The Robust Soldier Crab Ball Gate (PDF)](http://www.complex-systems.com/pdf/20-2-2.pdf) by Yukio-Pegio Gunji, Yuta Nishiyama, and Andrew Adamatzky.
+<sup>1</sup> - For the official report on the soldier crab computer, see [The Robust Soldier Crab Ball Gate (PDF)](http://www.complex-systems.com/pdf/20-2-2.pdf) by Yukio-Pegio Gunji, Yuta Nishiyama, and Andrew Adamatzky.